tcm5343/reddit-post-notification/README.md

        * `python3 app.py`

 # Todo
-1. if the repo is updated the program should prompt the user to update
+1. search not only the title but also the content of the post
 2. add more functionality/options to config file
-3. create thorough documentation and video when core functionality is complete
+3. if the repo is updated the program should prompt the user to update
 4. Add error messages and test
-5. search not only the title but also the content of the post
+5. create thorough documentation when core functionality is complete

 # Dependencies
 1. Reddit account (free and doesn't require email)